The following kitchen garden vegetable soup recipes were taken from ‘Cassells vegetarian cookery’…from a century ago.

 —Cut up half a dozen onions and throw them for a few minutes into boiling water.
 (Again, ‘place’ don’t ‘throw’!)

 -Drain off the onions, and chop them up and boil them till they are tender in some milk that has been seasoned with pepper and salt and a pinch of savoury herbs.

 -Take a small quantity of celery, carrot and turnip, or carrot and turnip and a little bruised celery seed, and boil till they are tender in a very little water;

 -Rub through a wire sieve, and add the pulp to the soup.
 The soup can be thickened with white roux, ground rice, or one or two eggs beaten up.
 Add eggs gradually or they will curdle.

 P.S.
 Rubbing through a wire sieve was obviously done before food processors and blenders became the norm.
 So I would go for the machine version if you have one.

 P.P.S.
 Herbs can cover a multitude of blander tastes!
 Grow a few on the windowsill and in your back yard if possible.
-Lots of great downloads over on the Herbs and Healing page.
+Lots of great downloads over on the Herb Books page.